 To watch the video click here.

-Gardeners grow a lot of plants, and that usually means a lot of plastic pots, but recycler extraordinaire Millie Ross is aiming to change that with some alternative suggestions.
+Gardeners grow a lot of plants, and that usually means lots of plastic pots!
+However, recycler extraordinaire Millie Ross is aiming to change that with some alternative suggestions.

 Where will you prepare and plant your newspaper pots?

 How will the weather or season affect the growth of your seedlings?

 How many pots can you make from one newspaper?